MicrosoftDocs/SupportArticles-docs/support/mem/intune/known-issues.md

 - **Status:** Active

 There is a known issue (originally posted on the Service Health Dashboard as IT393575) where occasionally a macOS device fails enrollment or may become unenrolled due to the client MDM agent's handling of the failed installation of MDM certificates.
-When this happens and the MDM agent doesn't receive it's expected headers the client automatically removes it's MDM enrollment profile.
+When this happens and the MDM agent doesn't receive its expected headers the client automatically removes its MDM enrollment profile.
 To fix this issue you must re-enroll the device.

 ## Android 12 clipboard data toast notification